gokr/sprylang.se/docs/repl.md

 # Spry JavaScript REPL
-On this page we have the Spy interpreter compiled, together with 10 extra VM modules (core, debug, extend, math, OO, string, modules, reflect, block and browser) and minified to [about 126kb ugly js](repl/spry.js).
+On this page we have the Spry interpreter compiled, together with 10 extra VM modules (core, debug, extend, math, OO, string, modules, reflect, block and browser) and minified to [about 126kb ugly js](repl/spry.js).
 You can find this [in github](https://github.com/gokr/spry/tree/master/samples/browser/).

 You can enter code and eval below, output is appended below the code area.